 What is Sales Performance Management?

-Sales Performance Management (SPM) describes overseeing and training employees to advance their sales skills, processes, and ultimately, results.
-Sales Performance Management involves observing sales practices either manually or with software, drawing conclusions, and then implementing changes for advancement and motivating sales reps to perform at the best of their abilities.
+Sales Performance Management (SPM) is the process of overseeing and training employees to advance their sales skills, processes, and ultimately, results.
+Sales Performance Management involves observing sales practices either manually or with software, comparing to set metrics, drawing conclusions, and then implementing changes for advancement and motivating sales reps to perform at the best of their abilities.

 To excel at SPM, one must possess visibility into personnel activity and have a clear understanding of what their people are doing right.
 Likewise, they must also be able to identify which employee actions can be improved, and again, what motivates reps to perform at the peak of their abilities.